openclimatedata/global-carbon-budget/README.md

-“The Global Carbon Project was formed to assist the international science community to establish a common, mutually agreed knowledge base supporting policy debate and action to slow the rate of increase of greenhouse gases in the atmosphere.
+> The Global Carbon Project was formed to assist the international science
+> community to establish a common, mutually agreed knowledge base supporting
+> policy debate and action to slow the rate of increase of greenhouse gases in
+> the atmosphere.

 […]

-The scientific goal of the Global Carbon Project is to develop a complete picture of the global carbon cycle, including both its biophysical and human dimensions together with the interactions and feedbacks between them.”
+> The scientific goal of the Global Carbon Project is to develop a complete
+> picture of the global carbon cycle, including both its biophysical and human
+> dimensions together with the interactions and feedbacks between them.

 (<http://www.globalcarbonproject.org/about/index.htm>)

 This data package makes the data from the 2015 [Global Carbon Budget](http://www.globalcarbonproject.org/carbonbudget/)